LokiLuciferase/phenotrex/docs/usage.rst

 ---------------------------------
-To train a phenotrex classifier, two tabular input files are required: The ``genotype`` file (created from FASTA files in the last section), containing representations of the input genomes; and the ``phenotype`` file, containing true phenotypes for each input genome on which to train and evaluate the model.
+To train a phenotrex classifier, two tabular input files are required: The ``genotype`` file (created from FASTA files in the last section), containing representations of the input genomes; and the ``phenotype`` file, containing true phenotypic trait values for each input genome on which to train and evaluate the model.
 For this tutorial, we provide a phenotype file containing information on Type 3 secretion system (T3SS) presence in each of the input genomes.